luckymrwang/ingress-nginx/docs/deploy/baremetal.md

-Instead, and because bare-metal nodes usually don't have an ExternalIP, one has to enable the [`--report-node-internal-ip-address`][cli-args] flag, which sets the status of all Ingress objects to the internal IP address of all nodes running the Ingress-Nginx Controller.
+Instead, and because bare-metal nodes usually don't have an ExternalIP, one has to enable the [`--report-node-internal-ip-address`][cli-args] flag, which sets the status of all Ingress objects to the internal IP address of all nodes running the NGINX Ingress controller.

 !!! example
     Given a `ingress-nginx-controller` DaemonSet composed of 2 replicas